GennadiyZakharov/nextflow-crash-course/README.md

 inside the Nextflow work directory.
 This directory contains symlinks to all input data files and scripts required to run the task.

-When the data via channels are passed to another tasks, Nextflow creates a new folder for the task and symlinks all required files into it.
+When the data via channels is passed to another task, Nextflow creates a new folder for the task and symlinks all required files into it.
-You can have different file name in different processes.
+You can have different file names in different processes.
 Nextflow will ensure that all symlinks are correctly created.

 Each process can "publish" some output data